VPetar/RedwoodJS-Tauri/README.md

 yarn install
 ```

-Then change into that directory and start the development server:
+Then start the development server:

 ```
-cd my-redwood-project
 yarn redwood dev
 ```